-From rock climbing to building a Habitat for Humanity home, students who participate in the Leading Edge program recall the week as one of their best college memories.
-Choose one of the themed program tracks that include: Appalachian Adventure, Volunteer Venture, Archaeology, Freedom Ride, Sustainability, Making Meaning, Beyond LEADership, Around the World in Five Days.
-More exciting trips are in the works.
-Each will prepare you for an amazing experience as a First-Year student at Washington and Lee.
+From rock climbing to building a Habitat for Humanity home, for many students, the Leading Edge program is one of their best college memories.
+Choose one of the themed program tracks and enjoy bonding with other first-year students through a shared experience built around common interests.
+Each orientation trip will prepare you for an amazing experience as a First-Year student at Washington and Lee.

 Leading Edge is at the beginning of First-Year student orientation.
 The programs are small and inviting, a testament to the atmosphere of W&L. Leading Edge provides incoming First-Year students with the opportunity to begin their college career with friends, a sense of community, sharpened teamwork skills, and a memorable, meaningful, and challenging experience.
-The College Board recommends pre-orientation programs as a “great way for new students to get acclimated to their new environment and meet others with shared interests” in low pressure settings.
+The College Board recommends orientation programs as a “great way for new students to get acclimated to their new environment and meet others with shared interests” in low pressure settings.
 Leading Edge programs engage incoming First-Years from the start of their undergraduate experience, emphasizing the community aspect of college life.
-There are currently many trips to choose from:

 This trip engages in archaeological field excavation and laboratory analysis.
 Students learn about the 18th- and 19th-century institutions that developed into W&L and about the wealth of resources we can use to bring this early history to light This trip takes place both in Lexington and with additional field trips to nearby historically important sites.